adobe/cluster-registry/docs/developer-guides/contributing.md

 ### Operations

-How will your change impact Ethos Operators?
+How will your change impact end users/consumers?

 Will operators need to change existing practices or adopt new ones?

 Does documentation need to be created or modified?
-Overview and troubleshooting guides are especially useful to operators.

 ### Security